Maragadha Naanayam: Music

 The film's soundtrack was composed by first-timer Dhibu Ninan Thomas and the audio rights are with Think Music.
 Music of the film was released on 15 March 2017, through Think Music.
-The audio was initially slated to release on 19 January 2017, but postponed due to the upcoming Jallikattu protests.
+The audio was initially slated to release on 19 January 2017, but postponed due to the 2017 pro-jallikattu protests.

 Release

-The satellite rights of the film were sold to Zee Tamil.
+Maragadha Naanayam was released in theatres on 16 June 2017.
+The film had its television premiere on 17 December that year on Zee Tamil.

 Reception

-Baradwaj Rangan of Film Companion wrote "The most welcome surprise in Maragatha Naanayam is that it isn’t just a collection of gags and scares, which is all this genre really needs".
+Baradwaj Rangan wrote for Film Companion, "The most welcome surprise in Maragatha Naanayam is that it isn’t just a collection of gags and scares, which is all this genre really needs".
+Vishal Menon of The Hindu called it a "mostly fun fantasy marred by a slow second half".